This post contains affiliate links.

 Most of you have (hopefully!) done this already, but if not, it’s a must.
 Google analytics are free, and it will take you about five minutes to follow these steps to install it.

 Use the “Audience” overview tab to see how many visits you’re getting, and how much time people are spending on your site.
-Use the “Acquisition” overview to see WHERE your traffic is coming from (social media, google searches, etc.) and finally, use the “Behavior” content drill down tab to see which pages are the most visited on your site.
+Use the “Acquisition” overview to see WHERE your traffic is coming from (social media, Google searches, etc.) and finally, use the “Behavior” content drill down tab to see which pages are the most visited on your site.

 The content drill down tab is a very useful tool, because it helps you understand which posts are the most popular, and then write more like them.
-Are you articles about budgeting always getting hit?
-Or maybe everyone is reading your destination reviews from a specific country you have visited.
-Whatever it is, create more!

 2. Install Yoast SEO

 It’s a free plug-in on WordPress, and is totally invaluable in making sure you rank.
 It will add a form below your post and as you write it, it will tell you what you need to improve like adding a meta-description or more keywords, filling out the alt descriptions for your images, remembering to link to internal and external pages, and more.

 Use this on every article you write going forward, and go back to your old ones to make sure they pass their SEO guidelines as well.

 3. Write for Obscure Keywords